Bedfordshire and Hertfordshire Regiment: The First World War; 1914 – 1919

+A platoon of 'D' Company of the 7th (Service) Battalion, Bedfordshire Regiment, passing through a French village on its way to the line, sometime in 1916.
+The officer at the head of his platoon is Lieutenant Douglas Keep, who was killed in action the following year.

-Three 'Service' battalions were raised to serve abroad, being the 6th, 7th and 8th Battalions, in addition to the 9th and 10th (Service) Battalions who remained at home to find and train drafts for the combat units.
+Three 'service' battalions were raised to serve abroad, being the 6th, 7th and 8th battalions, in addition to the 9th and 10th (Service) Battalions who remained at home to find and train drafts for the combat units.
 These were formed around a nucleus of Regular and Reserve soldiers who trained the civilian recruits that flocked to form Kitchener's Army in 1914.
 The three battalions were raised as part of Kitchener's First, Second and Third New Armies respectively.

 The 6th (Service) Battalion served on the Western Front in the 112th Brigade, 37th Division from July 1915 until disbanded in May 1918, when the men were folded into the 1st Battalion of the Hertfordshire Regiment.
 2nd Lieutenant Frederick William Hedges from this battalion was awarded the Victoria Cross while attached to the 6th Battalion, Northamptonshire Regiment in October 1918.

 The 7th (Service) Battalion served entirely on the Western Front in the 54th Brigade, 18th (Eastern) Division from July 1915 until it was disbanded in May 1918.
 2nd Lieutenant Tom Edwin Adlam won the Victoria Cross during the battalion's assault against the Schwaben Redoubt in September 1916 and stretcher bearer Christopher Augustus Cox won the battalion's second Victoria Cross during operations opposite Achiet Le Grand in March 1917.
 When the battalion was reduced to a cadre in May 1918, the personnel were folded into the 2nd (Regular) Battalion, who took their place in the 18th Division.

 The 8th (Service) Battalion initially served in the 71st Brigade 24th Division until it moved to the Western Front, when it was transferred to the 18th Brigade, 6th Division.
 One of the few New Army battalions to be committed to the Battle of Loos in September 1915, the battalion was disbanded in February 1918 and its personnel folded into the other Bedfordshire Regiment battalions on the Western Front.

 The 9th (Service) later 9th (Reserve) Battalion was formed in October 1914 by the 3rd (Reserve) Battalion as part of 'K4' (Kitchener's 4th New Army), being absorbed into the rawest of 6th Reserve Brigade in August 1916.